shionhonda/hippocampus-garden/content/blog/share_button/index.md

 ---
 title: SNS Share Button
 date: "2020-04-03T22:12:03.284Z"
-description: "This post introduces how to make top navigation bar with background image for Gatsby blog."
+description: "This post introduces how to put arranged SNS share buttons for Gatsby blog posts."
 featuredImage: share_button/ogp.png
 ---

 Share buttons are an essential component of blogs in this “SNS era”.
-In this blog, too, you see them for several SNS at the top and bottom of each posts.
+In this blog, too, you see them for several SNS at the top and bottom of each post.
+However, Gatsby blog does not have share buttons by default.

- In this post, I demonstrate how it is implemented with React.js.
-It is pretty easy to use it.
+Fortunately, there is an easy-to-use module in React.js.
+In this post, I demonstrate how it is used in the Gatsby blog.

 ## Install